top of page

 As long as the pizza is pressed flat against a solid surface, moisture is trapped at the worst possible point: the crust.

-What Pizza Screens Actually Do
+What Pizza Protectors Actually Do

 That separation allows: